elephantscale/es-training-new/terraform/slides/Terraform-Basics.md

 ## Structure of a Terraform Application

-* A terraform application is made up of modules
+* A Terraform application is made up of modules
   - A module is a directory that contains terraform source files
   - Any text file with a _.tf_ extension is a terraform source file
 * The main module we run the _terraform_ utility from is called the __root__ module